 Minestrone Soup Recipe

 Traditional minestrone soup is meant to use up leftover veggies, so it’s very forgiving, which makes it super budget-friendly and customizable.
 Using seasonal veggies means you can make a variation of this soup all year round!
 And if you have electric pressure cooker, check out my Instant Pot minestrone.

-This Italian inspired soup has texture and flavour in every bite and definitely not your average veggie soup!
+This Italian inspired soup has texture and flavour in every bite and definitely not your average vegetable soup recipe!
 Although my vegetable soup is anything but average.